November 20, 2021 8 min read

 The more students talk about their emotions, the more they are able to navigate their everyday interactions.

 For instance, a child may get their hair pulled by a playmate.
 A child who is in tune with their feelings and has developed regulation skills can tell them that they do not like getting their hair pulled because it hurts.
-The playmate might not be aware that they were hurting their friend, and hearing them communicate their feelings will help them make a meaningful change to their behavior.
+The playmate might not be aware that they were hurting their friend, and hearing them communicate their feelings will help them make a meaningful change to their behaviour.

 As I’ve mentioned before, a preschool or kindergarten classroom can be loud and overwhelming.
 This can be quite a stressful environment for shy children or those without siblings.